Catamorphisms

 empty:'State -> fCons:('a -> 'State -> 'State) -> list:List<'a> -> 'State

-!
+It is nearly the same as foldBack!
 The only difference is that the arguments are in another

 order.
-Let’s compare it with the signature of List.foldBack
+Let’s compare it with the signature of List.foldBack:

 folder:('T -> 'State -> 'State) -> list:list<'a> -> state:'State -> 'State

-It just expects the fCons
+It just expects the fCons function first, here named folder, then the list to operator

-do this kind of re-order, and finally we end up with our final listCata
+do this kind of re-order, and finally we end up with our final listCata function.

 |